 Some Republicans continued to call for Moore to step down as they scrambled to find a write-in candidate to replace him.
 Alabama's senior senator, Republican Richard Shelby, said he could not vote for Moore.

-"We applaud the courage of these women,” Jones said of the allegations against his opponent in a statement Monday.
+"We applaud the courage of these women,” Jones said of the allegations against his opponent in a statement earlier.
 "Roy Moore will be held accountable by the people of Alabama for his actions."

 Moore has called the claims against him "absolutely false."

-In a press conference Tuesday, Jones said that his campaign strategy hasn't changed in light of the allegations because the issues are still the same.
+Jones has said that his campaign strategy did not change in light of the allegations because the issues are still the same.